labasubagia/task-tracker/README.md

 # Task Tracker CLI

 This command-line application accept user actions and inputs as arguments, and store the tasks in a JSON file.
-The user should be able to:

 ## Features
 - Add, Update, and Delete tasks